nemisig/nemisig2020/docs/index.md

 ## Venue

 This year, NEMISIG will be in Northampton MA, 1 February 2020.
-It is co-hosted by Smith's [Program in Statistics and Data Science](https://www.brown.edu/initiatives/data-science/) and the [MEME Department](https://www.brown.edu/academics/music/computer-music-multimedia-meme).
-NEMISIG is supported by the C.V Starr Foundation Lectureship fund with additional support from Spotify NYC.
+It is co-hosted by Smith's [Program in Statistics and Data Science](https://www.brown.edu/initiatives/data-science/) and [Department of Computer Science](http://cs.smith.edu/).

 ## Schedule